-- a medical condition that makes it impossible or dangerous for the woman to get pregnant and/or give birth
+- A medical condition that makes it impossible or dangerous for the woman to get pregnant or give birth

-- same-sex couples that want to expand their family
+- Same-sex couples who want to expand their family

-- single individuals that want to become a parent
+- Single individuals who want to become a parent

 - The commissioning mother’s egg and the commissioning father’s sperm